scottburrows15/FineTrackPro/replit.md

 # Overview

-TeamFines Pro is a comprehensive fine management system designed specifically for UK sports teams.
+FoulPay is a comprehensive fine management system designed specifically for UK sports teams.
 The application streamlines the process of issuing, tracking, and paying team fines through an automated system that replaces traditional spreadsheet-based approaches.
 The system provides role-based access with separate interfaces for players and administrators, integrated payment processing via Stripe, real-time notifications, and comprehensive reporting capabilities.

 ## Recent Changes (January 2025)
 - ✅ **Complete Mobile Optimization**: All popup windows and modals now fully optimized for mobile devices with 95vw responsive width, mobile-first grids, and touch-friendly button layouts